verbose-void/PAGNNs/README.md

 # PAGNNs
-##### The unification of AI.
-Generalize to temporal/non-temporal datasets with 0 API modifications & (soon to be) 0 architectural hyperparameters.

 WARNING: PAGNNs are currently under VERY ACTIVE research.
 These results & comparisons are very early in it's lifecycle and there is plenty of ground to cover.